rkuprella/what-the-dice/README.md

 # What The Dice
 **In development:** https://whatthedice.netlify.app/

-* A dice roller with chat rooms and initiative tracker
+A dice roller with chat rooms and initiative tracker with enhanced UX.
+Based on my older dice rolling app: https://wuerfel.app/
-* Web app (PWA) with offline functionality
-* Further development of my older dice rolling app https://wuerfel.app/

 ## Built with
 * Vue 2